We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If cream isn’t your consistency of choice, this soft, velvety balm from Munchkin (yes, that Munchkin!)
 Milkmakers might be the pick for you.
 The twist-style stick dispenser, which is recyclable, allows for easy application and is ideal to toss into your bag for on-the-go use.

-Reviewers like that this unscented balm absorbs quickly without leaving a messy, greasy residue on skin or clothing.
+Reviewers like that this unscented balm absorbs quickly.
 One mother-to-be notes that it wasn’t irritating, though her sensitive skin is prone to dryness, eczema, and contact dermatitis.
-And many women report that they also love using this balm on their elbows, cuticles, and heels.
+And many people report that they also love using this balm on their elbows, cuticles, and heels.

 Best postpartum stretch mark cream